Request Florida Records

 Written by Adam Bair.

-After reading this, you will know when Florida body-worn camera footage is a public record, when an exemption keeps it sealed, and how to ask for it without getting a five-figure invoice or a flat denial.
+By the end of this article, you will know when Florida body-worn camera footage is a public record.
+When an exemption keeps it sealed.
+And how to ask for it without a five-figure invoice or a flat denial.

 The short answer